 Your agent would notify the medical team not to do cardiopulmonary resuscitation (CPR) if your heart or breathing stops.
 This would need to be signed off by a doctor and put on your medical chart.

 If you still have mental capacity, you could request the medical team not to resuscitate you.
 The doctor would still need to sign off on it and add it to your chart.

-A living will is in effect while you are alive and able to provide guidance on your healthcare wishes.
+A personal / advance directive is in effect while you're alive and able to provide guidance on your healthcare wishes.